You've heard of sports nuts; now meet the sports nuns

 Second, the biggest star of the men's NCAA Final Four is a woman of the cloth.
 Sister Jean Dolores Schmidt is the chaplain for Loyola-Chicago, the team that's seeded 11th but ranks No. 1 in America's hearts, largely because of the 98-year old nun who rolls alongside the Ramblers in her wheelchair.

 "When people say, 'Why do you do this?
-You must be awfully tired,' I say, what difference does it make at 98, whether I'm tired or not?!"
+You must be awfully tired,' I say, 'What difference does it make at 98, whether, I'm tired or not?!'"
+Sister Jean said during the NCAA tournament.

 That brings us to the third pillar in the enormity of this week.
 It's MLB opening weekend.
 Nuns love baseball.
 Ask anyone who attends big league games in the cities of the Midwest and Northeastern corridor.
 Every ballpark has at least one row of women in habits who can't break their hardball, well, habit.